devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Some datasets pull from active URLs, so corresponding data is not housed in the Google Drive folder.
 Corresponding code should pull this data.

-To re-run the report, download the corresponding data into a folder named "data".
+To re-run the report, download the corresponding data into a folder named "data" also housed in the R project.

 ### Dataset 1: Gun Violence Incident Data (Gun Violence Archive)